BitesizedLion/portcheck/README.md

 4. Build using `go build .` and run!

 Optionally adjust:
-- Modify ratelimits.
+- Ratelimits.
-- Adjust log location and rollover size.
+- Log location and rollover size.
-- Change restricted ports.
+- Restricted ports.

-All these settings can be tweaked within `main.go`.
+All these settings can be found in `main.go`.